 After selecting "Enabled" click on the button “Restart” which will appear on the bottom right.

-3. When Microsoft reopens Edge, type in the URL bar:
+3. When Microsoft Edge reopens, type in the URL bar:

 You can now easily access web pages without the stress of a video or a song might start automatically, without you wanting it.